Understanding Operator Rounds: The Ultimate Guide

 Data Collection and Logging

-Accurate data recording is essential for tracking equipment health and keeping historical data over time.
+Accurate inspection details must be recorded using digital platforms to ensure reliable tracking of equipment health and maintenance history.
 The transition from paper checklist to digital platforms like Spartakus APM (iPad-based logging) ensures:

 Communication and Escalation Protocols